attilammagyar/js80p/README.md

 The following tuning options are available:

- * `MTS-ESP C`: continuously query information from an MTS-ESP tuning provider (usually another plugin) when at least one note is playing, and update the frequency of all sounding notes that haven't reached the Release portion of their volume envelopes yet, on the fly.
+ * `C MTS-ESP`: continuously query information from an MTS-ESP tuning provider (usually another plugin) when at least one note is playing, and update the frequency of all sounding notes that haven't reached the Release portion of their volume envelopes yet, on the fly.
 The tuning selector displays "`on`"